IRS Bank Levy

 If you have been hit with a bank account levy, the IRS is most likely trying to get your attention because it has become an ongoing issue.
 If you are delinquent with business tax returns, personal income taxes, quarterly self-employment tax payments, or your business is delinquent with federal payroll tax deposits, these could all lead to a bank levy to satisfy your debts.

 A bank levy sent to your bank by the IRS will request a freeze on all assets so the money can be placed toward your principle balance.
-The bank is required to cooperate with IRS levies and will have serious penalization for failure to do so, no matter how long you have been with your bank they can not prevent the IRS because it is completely out of their control.
+The bank is required to cooperate with IRS levies and will have serious penalization for failure to do so, no matter how long you have been with your bank they cannot prevent the IRS from issuing a levy.
+It is completely out of their control.

 A levy can cause a lot of worry and stress, but the tax professionals at Allied Tax Advisory Group can help.
 There is a 21-day window of opportunity to intervene and stop the levy from tying up the funds in your account, so we must act fast.
 A good professional can often prevent levies from being issued in the first place or at least be able to warn if you are in high risk for a levy.
 Other reasons why it is most beneficial to contact a professional first include: being a business taxpayer, needing time to prepare and file back taxes, receiving a Final Notice of Intent to Levy, and having a history of unpaid taxes or unfiled returns.